wdi-sf-jan-2014/notes/big_o/readme.md

 * To Index or not to Index? (tree vs list)
 * Should this be a hash or an array?
 * Should some data be cached?
+* What should we optimize?
+* How should we write our SQL/ActiveRecord queries?

 ### Some Complexity Classes:
 * O(1) - Constant time